nellynasir/university-assignments/ArmProgramming/README.md

 # ArmProgramming

-This project simulates low-level programming logic for controlling a robotic arm.
+This project demonstrates low-level control logic for a robotic arm using ARM Assembly (`.s` files).
-It was developed for our Embedded Systems or Mechatronics-related coursework.
+It was developed for coursework related to Embedded Systems or Mechatronics.

 ## 🤖 Features
-- Control logic for robotic arm movement
+- Movement sequencing using low-level register logic
-- Time delay implementation for motion simulation
+- Time delay simulation
-- Basic I/O operations and LED control (if on board)
+- I/O control (e.g., LEDs, motors)

 ## 💡 Educational Focus
-- Manual movement sequencing
+- Manual motor control using assembly
-- Low-level programming syntax
+- Understanding low-level CPU operations
-- Simulated control through register-style logic
+- Register-based movement programming

 ## ⚙️ How to Run
-If connected to a microcontroller:
+If working with actual hardware:
-1. Load source code via IDE like Keil or MPLAB
+1. Open the `.s` files in Keil or compatible IDE
-2. Flash it to the board
+2. Flash to a supported ARM development board
-3. Use button inputs or sensors to test movement
+3. Use input/output pins to control behavior

-**Note:** If no board is used, code is provided for simulation/study purposes.
+**Note:** Code is also suitable for review/simulation purposes without hardware.